-Literacy Clinical is a semester-long, one-day-a-week experience in a public school.
+The Literacy Clinical is a semester-long, one-day-a-week experience in a public school.
 This experience requires a criminal background check.
-Students will be provided forms for obtaining the background check.
-The arrangements for this experience are made by the public school coordinator.
+Students will complete an online background check application.
+The arrangements for this experience are made by the Public School Coordinator.